Skip to main content

 return app

-To control the longest a page will remain in the cache, you need to set response.cache_control.max_age to your desired value.
+To control how long a page will remain in the cache, you need to set the response.cache_control.max_age value.

 from datetime import datetime